mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > of the device so that the user can examine it.

 > **RECOMMENDATION:** Provide a key transparency mechanism for the
-> Authentication Services to allow public verification of the credentials
+> Authentication Service to allow public verification of the credentials
 > authenticated by this service.

 While the ways to handle MLS credentials are not defined by the protocol or the architecture documents, the MLS protocol has been designed with a mechanism that can be used to provide out-of-band authentication to users.
-The "authentication_secret" generated for each user at each epoch of the group is a one-time, per client, authentication secret which can be exchanged between users to prove their identity to each other.
-This can be done for instance using a QR code that can be scanned by the other parties.
+The "authentication_secret" generated for each user at each epoch of the group is a one-time, per-client, authentication secret which can be exchanged between users to prove their identities to each other.
+This can be done, for instance, using a QR code that can be scanned by the other parties.

 > **RECOMMENDATION:** Provide one or more out-of-band authentication mechanisms
 > to limit the impact of an Authentication Service compromise.

-We note, again, that the Authentication Service may not be a centralized system, and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS Protocol.
+We note, again, that the Authentication Service may not be a centralized syste, and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS Protocol.